unlobito/s3-bucket-listing/README.md

 ### `EXCLUDE_FILE` variable

 This variable is optional.
 It allows you to exclude a file (e.g. index.html) from the file listings.
+Multiple files can be excluded by separating them using commas (e.g. `index.html,list.js`).

 ### `AUTO_TITLE` variable